Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 For simplification purposes, a single procedure and permit called ‘environmental authorisation’ was introduced in March 2017 to apply to all new ICPEs or IOTAs above authorisation thresholds.

 Which authority issues permits?

-The local prefect is the authority issuing permits, with the support of environmental services – that is, mainly the Regional Directorates for the Environment, Planning and Housing for ICPE applications, and water services for IOTA applications.
+The local prefect is the main authority which issues permits, with the support of environmental services – that is, mainly the Regional Directorates for the Environment, Planning and Housing for ICPE applications and water services for IOTA applications.

 What are the procedural and documentary requirements to obtain a permit?

 Operators of ICPEs that are subject to the declaration regime should submit a description of the operating entity or person and of the contemplated activities and corresponding nomenclature rubrics and maps of buildings and on-site networks.
 Since January 2016, declarations can be made online.
 In response, the prefect sends a receipt, along with the generic requirements set at national level for the relevant rubrics.